-What is the relation between tooth extraction and pregnancy?.
+What is the relation between tooth extraction and pregnancy?
 Pregnancy changes many things in everyday life for a woman.
-It is that time of her life when certain precautions should be exercised in the mother’s best interests and the unborn child.
-Hormonal changes during pregnancy lead to several oral manifestations, including increased sensitivity, bleeding, inflammation, and overgrowth of gums, and changes in saliva.
+It is that time of her life when certain precautions should be exercised in the mother’s best interests and the unborn child’s.
+Hormonal changes during pregnancy lead to several oral manifestations, including increased sensitivity, bleeding, inflammation, overgrowth of gums, and changes in saliva.

-- The safest time for tooth extraction and pregnancy: The first three months of pregnancy are considered crucial for any dental treatment.
+The first three months of pregnancy are considered crucial for any dental treatment.
 It could hamper the growth and development of the unborn baby.
 Similarly, during the third trimester, it can be unsafe as it’s difficult for expecting mothers to sit comfortably for a more extended period of time.
-The pain and stress can cause discomfort and an increased risk for the premature birth of the child.
+The pain and stress can cause discomfort and an increased risk of premature birth of the child.
 Hence, the second trimester is considered the optimal and safest time for dental procedures as the baby has developed most of the organs.

 Taking preventive measures is essential to ensure you do not end up needing a tooth extraction or any other dental complications:

-– See your dentist regularly for check-up and teeth cleaning
+- See your dentist regularly for check-ups and teeth cleaning

 - Minimize sugar intake to prevent tooth decay

 - Maintain good oral hygiene with proper brushing and regular flossing

 - Toothbrush with soft bristles

 - Do not smoke